alxndrztsv/screen-recorder/README.md

-# Custom Cursor Screen Recorder
+# Custom cursor screen recorder

 A Python-based screen recording utility that allows you to overlay a custom image as the mouse cursor.
 Perfect for creating tutorials, software demonstrations, and presentations where a more visible and stylized cursor is needed.